New Junction Canal: History

-The New Junction Canal was conceived at a time when there was dissatisfaction with the state of the waterways in Sheffield and Doncaster, which were then under the ownership of the Manchester, Sheffield and Lincolnshire Railway.
+The New Junction Canal was conceived when there was dissatisfaction with the state of the waterways in Sheffield and Doncaster, which were then under the ownership of the Manchester, Sheffield and Lincolnshire Railway.
 Steam-powered boats were still prohibited from using the waterways in 1888, even though they had been in use on the neighbouring Aire and Calder Navigation for over 50 years, and the railway company had set rates for using the canal considerably higher than those for using the railway.
 The President of the Sheffield Chamber of Commerce invited the engineer Charles Hawksley and B. P. Broomhead, an influential Sheffield solicitor, to a meeting of the Chamber on 16 August 1888, at which he outlined the situation.
-A committee was appointed, which met on 20 August, and decided that a new independent canal was needed to connect Sheffield, Rotherham and Doncaster to the sea, to maintain the profitability of the local coalfields.
+A committee was appointed, which met on 20 August and decided that a new independent canal was needed to connect Sheffield, Rotherham, and Doncaster to the sea to maintain the profitability of the local coalfields.

-By October, a report had been produced, which suggested that the locks on the canal from Sheffield to Keadby were too small, and that the waterway could be greatly improved by building new locks besides the existing ones, capable of holding boats which could carry 300 or 500 tons.
+By October, a report had been produced, which suggested that the locks on the canal from Sheffield to Keadby were too small and that the waterway could be greatly improved by building new locks besides the existing ones, capable of holding boats that could carry 300 or 500 tons.
 Believing that such locks could be built without disrupting traffic, the estimated costs of the works were £1 million, in addition to which the existing waterways would need to be acquired.
-The Sheffield and South Yorkshire Canal Company Ltd was registered on 15 November 1888, with the aim of obtaining an Act of Parliament to authorise this work.
-The Act was passed on 26 August 1889, which created the Sheffield and South Yorkshire Navigation Co., who had powers to raise £1.5 million, and to buy the four South Yorkshire canals, consisting of the Sheffield Canal, the River Don Navigation, the Stainforth and Keadby Canal and the Dearne and Dove Canal.
-They had nine months to negotiate with the railway owners, and could resort to compulsory purchase after that.
-In order to demonstrate their resolve, £20,000 had to be deposited within six months of the date of the Act.
+The Sheffield and South Yorkshire Canal Company Ltd was registered on 15 November 1888 to obtain an act of Parliament to authorise this work.
+The Sheffield and South Yorkshire Navigation Act 1889 (52 & 53 Vict. c. cxc) was passed on 26 August 1889, which created the Sheffield and South Yorkshire Navigation Company, who had powers to raise £1.5 million, and to buy the four South Yorkshire canals, consisting of the Sheffield Canal, the River Don Navigation, the Stainforth and Keadby Canal and the Dearne and Dove Canal.
+They had nine months to negotiate with the railway owners and could resort to compulsory purchase afterward.
+To demonstrate their resolve, £20,000 had to be deposited within six months of the date of the act.

-By this stage, the plan was to enlarge the waterways to enable 300 or 400 ton barges to navigate, but also to make the locks suitable for compartment boat trains, as used on the Aire and Calder.
-New facilities would be built at Keadby, where the canal joined the River Trent, so that coal could be trans-shipped to larger vessels.
-Negotiations with the railway company began, but they refused to co-operate, instead waiting nine months until the compulsory purchase option was possible, and then taking court action against the Canal company once the purchase order was served.
-The Canal company sought assistance from the Court of the Railway and Canal Commission, who ruled in their favour, and the railway company finally produced the details of their ownership in early 1891.
+By this stage, the plan was to enlarge the waterways to enable 300 or 400-ton barges to navigate and make the locks suitable for compartment boat trains, as used on the Aire and Calder.
+New facilities would be built at Keadby, where the canal joined the River Trent so that coal could be trans-shipped to larger vessels.
+Negotiations with the railway company began, but they refused to cooperate.
+Instead, they waited nine months until the compulsory purchase option was possible and took court action against the canal company once the purchase order was served.
+The canal company sought assistance from the Court of the Railway and Canal Commission, who ruled in their favour, and the railway company finally produced the details of their ownership in early 1891.